Well ok..so here we go, my moto tale scooter accident – my first accident tale.

 Now, at the time I thought that’s it, nothing really to worry about.
 I didn’t press any kind of charges or ask the driver for any compensation.
 I just made the report, hobbled home, and thought all would recover in a short period of time.
 I remember being a little annoyed as I had planned a big night out dancing..haha.
 I began wondering if I could go dancing anyway, but thought better of it.

-As a kid in the UK I always got cuts and scrapes galore.
-I was a girl who liked to play like a boy, lots of climbing trees and riding a bicycle like a mad person and stealing my brothers skateboard to play on.
+As a kid in the UK, I always got cuts and scrapes galore.
+I was a girl who liked to play like a boy, lots of climbing trees, ride a bicycle like a mad person and steal my brother’s skateboard to play on.
 It was common for me to get cuts and bruises.
 They always healed easily and I have a few white scar slithers on various parts of my body as permanent reminders.
-So, i figured this wound would heal pretty fast and all would be well.
+So, I figured this wound would heal pretty fast and all would be well.
 It didn’t.
-In fact within a day and a half my foot became massively swollen and pink.
+In fact, within a day and a half my foot became massively swollen and pink.
 I became very alarmed and took myself to the hospital.

 **Why wasn’t I in a private ward?